One of the questions most asked at Bagua Center is, “How do I cleanse with sage, or palo santo, or frankincense?”

 An abalone shell is used to catch the embers and ash from the burning smudge bundle.
 The abalone is a type of marine snail related to the oyster and the clam.
 Abalone shells are considered an offering from the ocean that embodies the nurturing energies of the water element: empathy, compassion, intuition and the Divine Feminine.
 Inside each shell is a dazzling layer of mother-of-pearl.
 To protect this layer, place a natural substance like sand or sea salt inside the shell.

-A feather is used to help lift stagnant energy during a smudging ceremony by directing or guiding the smoke and energy into the wind to be cleansed.
+A feather is also used to help lift stagnant energy during a smudging ceremony by directing or guiding the smoke and energy into the wind to be cleansed.
 In Native traditions, feathers are considered sacred gifts from the sky, containing a special link to the bird it once belonged to.
 Many types of bird feathers can be used for smudging, each possessing its own meaning and purpose.
 But one of the most used smudging feathers comes from the turkey, which represents abundance, pride and fertility.

 Why perform a smudging ceremony?